Dr. Demian Chapman – Safina Center Fellow

 Chapman is an accomplished researcher and an emerging leader in the field of shark conservation.
 He and shark biologist Debra Abercrombie are both outstanding communicators working across scientific disciplines and at the interface between science and policy.
 Chapman’s specialty is molecular biology and wildlife forensics.
 Abercrombie and Chapman have been at the forefront of developing tools and resources to aid in monitoring and regulating the global dried shark fin trade.
 Chapman is helping small, island nations strengthen their ability to identify illegal shark fishing and enforce recently established shark sanctuaries.

 Dr. Chapman is the author of numerous peer-reviewed scientific research articles, and currently manages field research projects on sharks in Belize, the Bahamas, New Zealand and Florida.
-He has just been awarded a 2014 Pew Fellowship in marine conservation.
+He was awarded a 2014 Pew Fellowship in marine conservation.

 Chapman runs the Molecular Ecology and Conservation Biology Laboratory at in the School of Marine and Atmospheric Sciences (SoMAS) at Stony Brook University (SBU).
 Chapman’s DNA lab is located near The Safina Center offices at SBU.